nginxinc/nginx-gateway-fabric/tests/README.md

 required env vars.
 The `GKE_CLUSTER_ZONE` needs to be the zone of your GKE cluster, and `GKE_SVC_ACCOUNT` needs to be the name of a service account that has Kubernetes admin permissions.

-To create and setup the VM, including creating a firewall rule allowing SSH access from your local machine, and run the tests, run the following
+To create and setup the VM (including creating a firewall rule allowing SSH access from your local machine, and optionally adding the VM IP to the `master-authorized-networks` list of your GKE cluster if `ADD_VM_IP_AUTH_NETWORKS` is set to `true`) and run the tests, run the following

 ```makefile
 make create-vm-and-run-tests